Contact us Email

 Royal County Down coastline, Northern Ireland

-Unlike Sunningdale, Walton Heath, and Wentworth whose second course is also highly regarded, Royal County Down’s second course, Annesley Links, to date was barely acknowledged even by many Irish golfers.
-Recently the firm of Tom Mackenzie and Martin Ebert has done wonders in bringing the course to its true potential on the landscape.
+Royal County Down’s second course, Annesley Links, was barely acknowledged even by many Irish golfers until recently.
+The firm of Tom Mackenzie and Martin Ebert has done wonders in bringing the course to its true potential on the landscape.

 The course always played hide and seek among the dunes of the Championship course but suffered from a mundane start.
 The flat opening landscape has been transformed into a much-needed practice range and the course received three new holes further out in the dunes.
 While it is still very short by modern standards at just over 4,500 yards, its six par 3’s would be at home on any championship links and it combines to make a perfect 36-hole day on any Northern Ireland golf trip.